r3u/portals-reconlive-av/interpreters/sc/design_draft_v1.md

 World parameters will be defined in the boot file and are available to all macros.
 These parameters will typically be updated by OSC responders (see *Network communication*) but can also be set manually when testing macros.

-For example, assume a session parameters called ```\typingSpeed``` is defined.
+For example, assume a session parameter called ```\typingSpeed``` is defined.
 Then it can be used in a macro as follows:

 **TODO**: Add code example here.